pursuit-curriculum/unit-front-end-web-development/events/lesson-notes/readme.md

   - [MDN: Node.parentNode](https://developer.mozilla.org/en-US/docs/Web/API/Node/parentNode)

 Recall that moving through the DOM is called traversal.
-It's important to limit traversal, so that your code does not end up too brittle.
+While traversal is a vital feature of the DOM methods.
+It's also important to limit traversal, when possible, so that your code does not end up too brittle.

 For example, if you did something like `element.parentNode.parentNode.children[1]` and, later, you moved the buttons to be below the hearts, your code would break and you would have to rewrite your JavaScript code.

-Note that you can call `.querySelector()` on individual nodes, which can help you write code is more easily maintained.
-Now if you move the hearts above the buttons, it won't break the code.
-The link below describes how this works.
+Note that you can call `.querySelector()` on individual nodes instead of `document`, which can help you write code is more easily maintained.
+When you call `.querySelector()` on a node, that node now serves as the root and the query will only look at elements inside the selected node.

+Now, if you were to move the hearts above the buttons, it won't break the code.
+The link below describes in more detail how this works.

 - [MDN: Element.querySelector()](https://developer.mozilla.org/en-US/docs/Web/API/Element/querySelector)